-Note finally that we have here computed the thermodynamical quantities in the grand canonical ensemble.
-The number of electrons in a cluster being exactly conserved, the canonical description should be used instead (hence we should have noted $F(\mu, T)$ instead of F(N, T): in all the appendix

-N should be understood as the mean number of electrons).
-The difference between the two ensembles has been studied in Ref.
-[57] where it is shown to give discrepancies of order of 0.05 eV (or 0.1 eV at best) in the free energy difference F(N-1) - F(N).
-This difference is expected to decrease in the large N limit and moreover it plays no role in the discussion of the effects of temperature given in the main text.
+Note, finally, that here we have computed the thermodynamical quantities in the grand canonical ensemble.
+The number of electrons in a cluster being exactly conserved, the canonical description should be used instead [hence we should have noted $F(\mu,T)$ instead of F(N,T): in this Appendix, N should be understood as the mean number of electrons].
+The difference between the two ensembles was studied in Ref.
+57, where it was shown to give discrepancies of order of 0.05 eV (or 0.1 eV at best) in the free-energy difference F(N-1)-F(N).
+This difference is expected to decrease in the large-N limit, and moreover it plays no role in the discussion of the effects of temperature given in the main text.